joekarl/binary-quadkey/README.md

 * Space wasted for zoom levels < 8
 * Languages with no 64bit integers cannot be represented natively (ie Javascript, well, it's kindof supported but not really...)
+* Lose disk locality if storing information via quadkey (nearby quadkeys are no longer nearby on disk)

 ## Uses